luisconceicaodev/nextjs-course/README.md

 My first experience with Next.Js.
 Big thanks to Maximilian Schwarzmüller for his ["React - The Complete Guide"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course.

 ---

+This code requires a MongoDB username and password.
+If you want to run this you'll need to use your own MongoDB Cluster with your own users.
+Alternatively you can contact me and I can get you a user for testing purposes.

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started